Please note that the submission deadline for the Global Conference on Sport for Social Change has been extended to Feb. 28.

-The Global Conference on Sport for Social Change invites individuals to submit abstracts (followed up with full papers by June 1, 2018) relevant to the following areas of interest:
+The Global Conference on Sport for Social Change invites participants to submit abstracts (followed up with full papers by June 1, 2018) relevant to the following areas of interest:

 Abstracts should be 250-300 words for 20-minute oral presentations, and 500-750 words for symposia (APA format and 12-point Times New Roman font size).
 A-double-blind review will be used to select abstracts for the conference.
 Abstract shall have a cover page that includes author/s, and university/college affiliation, and contact information.
 Abstract shall contain three to four key words in alphabetical order, with the abstract having introductory statement, purpose, significance, methods and major findings.
 You can submit up to two presentations, including co-authored presentations.
 Send your abstracts to Katja Sonkeng at email@example.com, and email questions to Professor Rose Chepyator-Thomson at firstname.lastname@example.org.